File your Float Plan!

 Your float plan contact should be someone who is reliable and responsible but does not have to be someone with boating experience.
 Discuss this important role with them long before you plan your trip so you can be sure they are agreeable to accept this job.
 You will send them an email with all the specifics and ask them to be alert to your trip details.

-When your expected time of arrival comes and goes without your notification then this contact should know what to do....so what should they do?
-Most of the time they won't need to do a thing except to be aware of your proposed ETA.
+When your expected time of arrival comes and goes without your notification then this contact should know what to do….so what should they do?
+Most of the time they won’t need to do a thing but be aware of your proposed ETA.

-But if you told your contact you would be in port by 5pm and it's now 5:30pm.
-And they have not heard from you...yet.
-So here are a few suggestions for your responsible contact when time has expired and you have not closed the Float Plan.
+But if you told your contact you would be in port by 5pm and it’s now 5:30pm.
+They have not heard from you…yet.
+So here are a few suggestions for your responsible contact when time has expired and you have not closed the float plan.
 The contact person should: